tyconsulting/blog.tyang.github.io/_posts/2015-09-14-updated-mp-authors-system-center-2012-orchestrator-management-pack.md

 However, if you have used (or tried to use) Brian’s Orchestrator Runbook MP, you’d probably know the PowerShell scripts in the MP is not compatible with Windows Server 2012 R2 or PowerShell version 3 and later.
 The issue is raised in the Q and A section (in a function, you can not use return in try-catch-finally statement).
 <h3>Updated MP</h3>
 I have tried to implement this MP a while back at my previous job.
-Not only I tried to update the PowerShell scripts, in my opinion, I did not want to create another “Runbook Host” class (by creating few registry keys and values) for hosting runbooks.
-Therefore, I’ve made another update to this MP: I’ve removed “Runbbook Host” class, and configured the “Orchestrator Runbooks” objects to be hosted by the Orchestrator Management Server:
+Not only I tried to update the PowerShell scripts, in my opinion, I did not want to create another "Runbook Host" class (by creating few registry keys and values) for hosting runbooks.
+Therefore, I’ve made another update to this MP: I’ve removed "Runbbook Host" class, and configured the "Orchestrator Runbooks" objects to be hosted by the Orchestrator Management Server:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image7.png"><img style="padding-top: 0px;padding-left: 0px;padding-right: 0px;border: 0px" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb7.png" alt="image" width="396" height="321" border="0" /></a>